 - standard room (as defined by the program) and board expenses (as recommended by the program for periods when classes are in session),

 - an international travel allowance, which is a contribution towards the cost of round-trip transportation from the closest international airport of the student's home city to the program site,

 - a local transportation allowance if specified by the program provider as necessary for commuting to and from class,

 - a visa reimbursement, if required for study,

 - program application fee reimbursement, if charged by host program,

-- AIG travel insurance which provides worldwide travel assistance, personal security services, medical assistance, and emergency travel assistance, and
+- travel insurance which provides worldwide travel assistance, personal security services, medical assistance, and emergency travel assistance, and

 - administrative costs incurred by Pomona for each semester.